 My Yute- My bleeding empathy for the Black Diaspora Youth.

 What does this have to do with Youth Work?
-You may think from the title.
-I was not aware myself that Youth Work is what I was doing after I completed my undergraduate studies in maybe the most colorless, depressing, uninspiring winter of my life- December 2022.
-It had now been 5 years since I left home and did not return… I digress.
-The winter was brutal, rural Ontario is brutal.
-Being Black in rural Ontario is having to question if you are literally invisible or human.
+You might wonder from the title.
+I wasn’t aware myself that Youth Work was what I was doing after I completed my undergraduate studies in maybe the most colorless, depressing, uninspiring winter of my life—December 2022.
+It had been five years since I left home and had not returned… I digress.
+The winter was brutal; rural Ontario is brutal.
+Being Black in rural Ontario is having to question whether you are literally invisible or human.

-It was my first time ever in my life to go to a makeshift slaughterhouse for my forensic science practice exam, of course I was the only black person, do not ever call me BIPOC, but that population was not there either.
-The instructor quickly affirmed us that it was indeed just goat blood and horse hair in the make-shift crime scenes that we had to exam, wished us good luck and split us into groups.
-Before you know it we were hopping into our bunny suits in our respectful groups.
+It was my first time ever in my life going to a makeshift slaughterhouse for my forensic science practice exam.
+Of course, I was the only Black person.
+Do not ever call me BIPOC—but that population was not there either.
+The instructor quickly affirmed that it was indeed just goat blood and horse hair in the makeshift crime scenes we had to examine, wished us good luck, and split us into groups.
+Before I knew it, we were hopping into our bunny suits in our assigned groups.
 My crew quickly gathered their notebooks and split themselves away from me.

-For a second- I had one of those moments in my life where I had to check with myself and confirm with myself whether this was actual reality.
+For a second, I had one of those moments where I had to check with myself and confirm: Is this actual reality?
 Did I do anything wrong?
 Do I smell bad?
-Do I look to fat in this bunny suit?
+Do I look too fat in this bunny suit?
 Aye.

-Nonetheless, I gathered myself for another attempt to re-engage, they all -I do not want to say acted, they all ignored me, looked at me, proceeded to move further away from me while the instructor watched this all happen.
-I attempted at nothing- I was left alone, to do the group assignment in that smelly dark isolating slaughterhouse- emotionally, physically isolated even amongst educational peers and prospective fellow graduates at the time.
-The following week I received my grades for my mid term I averaged 27% having scored a 0 in my group assignment- the instructor lectured me about my incompetency in front of the entire class, that mid term, 7 weeks into my learning in Canada, I stopped attending school and failed my entire first semester altogether, unknowingly, that was my first taste of structural racism, it was prepared like a table before me by my peers and by my instructor and by the institution.
-I was kicked out of the Forensics Science program – we need more black people in Forensics, I am tired of this.
+Nonetheless, I gathered myself to re-engage.
+They all—I do not want to say acted—ignored me, looked at me, and moved further away while the instructor watched.
+I attempted nothing—I was left alone to do the group assignment in that smelly, dark, isolating slaughterhouse, emotionally and physically isolated even among my peers and prospective fellow graduates.
+The following week, I received my grades for my midterm: I averaged 27%, having scored a 0 in my group assignment.
+The instructor lectured me about my incompetency in front of the entire class.
+Seven weeks into my learning in Canada, I stopped attending school and failed my entire first semester.
+Unknowingly, that was my first taste of structural racism—prepared like a table before me by my peers, my instructor, and the institution.
+I was kicked out of the Forensic Science program.
+We need more Black people in Forensics.
+I am tired of this.

-But I cannot help it when it comes to Black Youth from everywhere you see because I see myself, your younger, your uncle, your mum.
+But I cannot help it when it comes to Black youth from everywhere, because I see myself, your younger sibling, your uncle, your mum.

 Why we hoard furniture.
 Why we keep frozen cooked meat in old ice cream containers.